digipolisantwerpdocumentation/snippets/API/Eventhandler/V2/Eventhandler-v2.md

 ```
 ## Subscribe to an event

-Create an subscription in the Eventhandler that points to your application: [User manual](https://wiki.antwerpen.be/ACPAAS/index.php/Event-Handler_User_Manuals) *(internal access needed)*
+Create an subscription in the Eventhandler that points to your application: [User manual](https://wiki.antwerpen.be/ACPAAS/index.php/Event-Handler_User_Manuals) *(internal access needed)*.

 The Event Handler will post data to an endpoint.